Edsby for Student Well-Being

 Edsby Check-Ins are only intended to initiate emotional dialogue between students and teachers.
 The process can help both develop emotion awareness and build emotion vocabulary literacy, and their own personal toolkits of emotion regulation strategies.
 Check-Ins are not intended as a diagnostic tool or data for analysis.

 Education organizations seeking deep SEL practices for their communities are encouraged to augment Edsby Check-Ins with SEL programs specifically designed for schools.
-A good plan to start is the Collaborative for Academic, Social, and Emotional Learning, or CASEL.
+A good place to start is the Collaborative for Academic, Social, and Emotional Learning, or CASEL.

 In Edsby, only a student’s teacher has access their check-in data.
 Research has shown that this information must held closely.